noPerfection/service/RESEARCH.md

 > **Todo**
 >
-> Read, to apply the techniques for the optimization of the SDS Framework.
+> Read, to apply the techniques for the optimization of the noPerfection Framework.

 ## Build orchestration tools in go from scratch
 Website: [Manning.com](https://livebook.manning.com/book/build-an-orchestrator-in-go/brief-table-of-contents/welcome/)